junxit/us-congress-bills-111/metadata.md

 - 2009-06-02 — Introduced in House
 - 2009-06-02 — Introduced in House
 - 2009-06-02 — Referred to the House Committee on Financial Services.
+- 2010-05-24 — Considered under suspension of the rules. (consideration: CR H3715-3716)
+- 2010-05-24 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+137.
+- 2010-05-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-05-24 — Mr. Donnelly (IN) moved to suspend the rules and agree to the resolution.
+- 2010-05-24 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H3715)
+- 2010-05-24 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H3715)